 Sellers who want to find out if they are allowed to resell their academic software should start by checking whether the software maker has a VeRO Program Participant page.
 Sellers can also try to contact the software maker directly.

 Under copyright laws, the owner of a copy of a copyrighted work is generally allowed to resell the particular copy they own.
 If a seller's copy of the software is subject to a license agreement-as is the case with most software-the seller should review the license and consult with their attorney to determine whether they can resell the item.

-Sellers authorized to sell academic software should state so in their listing.Allowed
+Sellers authorized to sell academic software should state so in their listing and product.Allowed

 - If you're an authorized educational reseller of that software company